Desacralization of knowledge: Origin of the concept

-The theme of desacralization of knowledge has occupied a prominent place among writers of the traditionalist school, going back to the French mystic and intellectual René Guénon, who previously spoke of "the limitation of knowledge to its lowest order", that is, the reduction of knowledge to “the empirical and analytic study”.
-The process of desacralization of knowledge was, however, systematically conceptualized by Seyyed Hossein Nasr in his 1981 Gifford Lectures, which were eventually published as Knowledge and the Sacred.
+The theme of desacralization of knowledge has been an important topic among writers of the traditionalist school, going back to the French mystic and intellectual René Guénon, who previously spoke of "the limitation of knowledge to its lowest order", that is, the reduction of knowledge to "the empirical and analytic study".
+However, the systematic conceptualization of the desacralization of knowledge or secularization of knowledge was first introduced by the Iranian philosopher Seyyed Hossein Nasr in his 1981 Gifford Lectures.
+These lectures were subsequently published as a book titled "Knowledge and the Sacred".

 Themes

 According to Nasr, desacralization of knowledge is one of the most significant aspects of secularism, which he defines as "everything whose origin is merely human and therefore non-divine and whose metaphysical basis lies in [its] ontological hiatus between man and God".
 The core idea of desacralization of knowledge is that modern civilization has lost the transcendent dimensions of knowledge, which are based on revelation and intellection, by confining knowledge solely to rational and empirical domains.

-In Nasr's exposition, the words "to know" and "knowledge" forfeit their unidimensional character.
+In Nasr's exposition, the terms "to know" and "knowledge" forfeit their unidimensional character.
 In his view, knowledge proceeds in a hierarchical order from empirical and rational modes of knowing to the supreme form of knowledge which he calls the "unitive knowledge" or "al-ma’rifah".
 Similarly, "to know" begins with ratiocination and progresses to intellection, a process that entails the attainment of spiritual knowledge through the human intellect—the perceived "universal faculty which is within the individual yet transcends his individuality".
-Nasr contends that as knowledge is inseparable from being, it is inherently connected to the sacred, which is synonymous with the Ultimate Reality.
+Nasr argues that while human beings possess the intellect, which is a divine gift that shines within their being, they are unable to fully utilize this gift because they have become too distant from their original nature or fitrah.
+He contends that as knowledge is inseparable from being, it is inherently connected to the sacred, which is synonymous with the Ultimate Reality.
 To be human is to know, which ultimately means knowing the Supreme Self—God—who is the source of all knowledge and consciousness.
 According to Nasr, it is the post-medieval process of secularization and a humanism that have eventually forced the separation of knowledge from being and intelligence from the Sacred, which "is both the Knower and the Known, inner consciousness and outer reality".